losnoco/Cog/Frameworks/OpenMPT/OpenMPT/contrib/fuzzing/readme.md

 * `fuzz-secondary[1|2].sh`: Scripts to launch the secondary fuzzing process.
 It is recommended to run at least two fuzzer instances, as the deterministic and random fuzz mode have been found to complement each other really well.
-The two scripts are set up to use different exploration strategies
+The two scripts are set up to use different exploration strategies.
 * `fuzz-settings.sh`: Set up your preferences and afl settings here before the first run.
 * `fuzz.c`: A tiny C program that is used by the fuzzer to test libopenmpt.